This article is a collection of all the articles on Chinese grammar that we’ve published here on this site.

 In this article, we introduce the particle of determination 的 (de), how it is used to make relative propositions.

-In this article we explained what locators are (inside, outside, to the side of, in front of, behind, to the right of, to the left of, above, below), as well as what the main verbs and movement prepositions are.
+In this article, we explained what directional complements are (inside, outside, to the side of, in front of, behind, to the right of, to the left of, above, below), as well as what the main verbs and movement prepositions are.

 The character 在 (zai) “in, find oneself in, to be in” is introduced, along with the complement of distance in the use of the pseudo existential verb 有 (you) “to have/to be there”.

-In this article we present the theme structure – comment, one of the peculiarities of the Chinese syntax.
-The theme is the main argument of what we talk about, while the comment is what the theme speaks about.
+In this article, we present the topic-comment structure, one of the peculiarities of the Chinese syntax.
+The topic is the main argument of what we talk about, while the comment is what the topic speaks about.
 For example: for Chinese books, I go crazy.

 The main prepositions